paulovieira/find-up-sync/readme.md

 # find-up-sync

 ### Description
-Find a file by walking up parent directories (barebones implementation).
+Find a file by walking up parent directories (barebones implementation, no dependencies).

 Useful to automatically find the path to configuration files that should exist in a predefined directory.
 See example below.